Thermal phases of D1-branes on a circle from lattice super Yang-Mills: Simulation results

 \FIGURE[h]{ { {Plot of contours of the expectation of the spatial Polyakov line $P_x$ over the $r_x, r_\tau$ plane.
 The left frame shows $SU(3)$, and the right $SU(4)$.
 The three contours plotted are $0.4, 0.5, 0.6$, and the simulation data collates and interpolates runs made on lattices $2 \times 16$, $2 \times 8$, $3 \times 8$, $4 \times 4$ and $4 \times 8$ therefore giving a variety of aspect ratios $r_\tau/r_x$.}} }

 Putting together several lattice aspect ratios for $N = 3, 4$ we can plot the spatial Polyakov loop as a function of $r_s$ and $r_\tau$ where data is available.
 This is done in figure~\ref{fig:contour}.
 The three contours $P_x = 0.4, 0.5, 0.6$ are shown.
 We see that the contours for $SU(4)$ are closer together than those for $SU(3)$, as we expect for a large $N$ transition.
 From this data we can try to assess where the large $N$ transition in $P_x$ may occur.
 In the detailed studies of the dimensionally reduced bosonic quantum mechanics \cite{Aharony:2004ig}, it was found that the large $N$ transition occurred very close to $P_x \simeq 0.5$.
 Thus from the contours of the $SU(3)$ and $SU(4)$ data we could take the $P_x = 0.5$ curves to give an estimate for the large $N$ phase transition line.
 Another estimate is to plot the function $f_n \equiv P_x(SU(n)) - P_x(SU(n-1))$ which measures the difference between the Polyakov lines for $SU(n)$ and $SU(n-1)$.
 At strong coupling where we expect the large $N$ transition is first order, the simplest situation is to have $f_n < 0$ in the confined region (where $P_x = 0$ for $N \rightarrow \infty$), and correspondingly $f_n > 0$ in the deconfined region as $n \rightarrow \infty$.
 Then plotting the boundary of the positive (or negative) region of $f_4$ calculated from our data also gives an estimate of the critical line.
 Neither method can give a precise determination, and they should not be considered as a replacement for calculations at larger $N$ than we have been able to reach here.
-However, in the absence of such large $N$ data we plot the $P_x = 0.5$ contours for $SU(4)$ and $SU(3)$ in figure~\ref{fig:contour}, and in addition the region where $f_4$ is positive.
+However, in the absence of such large $N$ data we plot the $P_x = 0.5$ contours for $SU(4)$ and $SU(3)$ in figure~\ref{fig:contour2}, and in addition the region where $f_4$ is positive.
 We note that the $SU(3)$ and $SU(4)$ $P_x = 0.5$ contours are remarkably consistent with each other, which provides evidence that they are indeed a reasonable approximation to the large $N$ transition curve.
 Whilst the $f_4$ data is rather noisy, and hence the positive $f_4$ region has `holes' in it, the function is positive only to left of the $P_x = 0.5$ curves, and furthermore, extends right up to these curves.
-The curve $r_x^2 = 3.5 r_\tau$ is plotted on this graph and matches the contours $P_x = 0.5$ and the boundary of the positive $f_4$ region very well in the strong coupling region.
-We take this to indicate that the gravity prediction for the parametric behavior $r_x^2 = c_{crit} r_\tau$ is consistent with our data, and we have estimated $c_{crit} \simeq 3.5$ which indeed obeys the gravity prediction that $c_{crit}$ is order one and $c_{crit} > 2.29$.
+The curve $r_x^2 = 2.29 \, r_\tau$, which gives the GL instability boundary, is plotted on this graph and matches the contours $P_x = 0.5$ and the boundary of the positive $f_4$ region very well in the strong coupling region.
+We take this to indicate that the gravity prediction for the parametric behavior $r_x^2 = c_{crit} r_\tau$ is consistent with our data, and we have estimated a $c_{crit}$ very close to the value for the GL instability, ie. $c_{crit} \simeq 2.29$.
+Presumably it is a little larger, as the GL phase transition is bounded by the instability, but we cannot distinguish the small difference with our results.
 Furthermore we see that the contours $P_x = 0.5$ also appear to be consistent with the high temperature prediction $r_x^3 = 1.35 r_\tau$ as well.